-It’s Friday evening, and your friends are posting selfies while blowing off some steam during another big night on the town.
+It’s Friday evening, and your friends post selfies while blowing off steam during another big night on the town.
 And here you are at home, phone in hand, scrolling through all the fun everyone else is having.
-How on earth are you supposed to live life to the fullest while low-key always stressing over how to manage debt and pay for the rising cost of living?
+How on earth are you supposed to live life to the fullest while low-key always stressing over how to manage debt and paying for the rising cost of living?

-So begins another showdown in your brain—do I go out and spend who knows how much on drinks, Ubers, and late-night snacks?
+So begins another showdown in your brain—do I spend who knows how much on drinks, Ubers, and late-night snacks?
 Or do I stay in, save money, and risk the worst case of FOMO in human history?